-He is currently appearing in the Irish Times Theatre Award nominee Shackleton from Blue Raincoat Theatre Company.
+John most recently appeared in the Irish Times Theatre Award nominee Shackleton from Blue Raincoat Theatre Company.

 Our own John Carty will be appearing this week in Blue Raincoat Theatre Company’s production of Shackletonin Project Arts Centre.
 The production has been nominated for 3 Irish Times Theatre Awards and will be running from 27th February to 11th March.
 You can book your tickets here.

 Blue Raincoat Theatre Company has been nominated for a Judges Special Award for its imaginative restoration of the theatre of WB Yeats as part of its A Country Under Wave programme.
 Starring our very own Fiona McGeown, Nichola MacEvilly and John Carty.
 Best of luck guys!

 ANU show Pals: the Irish at Gallipoli, which starred Shane Whisker is also up for Best production and Best Lighting Design!